Hacking the World – Part 4: The Cost and Future of Hacking (Plus: Safety Tips)

 In addition to covering the immediate damages of a cyberattack, companies must pay out compensation and data protection fines, all while investing in cybersecurity systems.
 The downtime and consequently lost business of a breach add substantial costs too.

-The Growing Cost of Cybercrime
+The Growing Cost of Hacking

 Top 10 Costliest Breaches

-It’s only right that we take a look at some of the most financially devastating breaches of all time.
+To start, let’s take a look at some of the most financially devastating breaches of all time.

 How Much Does a Data Breach Cost?